Modern Java Programming for Beginners with Github Copilot AI — 93% Off Coupon

 Certificate: Official certificate of completion issued by Udemy upon finishing all course requirements

-Top Learning Outcomes: Students who complete Modern Java Programming for Beginners with Github Copilot AI will be able to: Write modern Java confidently by mastering core fundamentals + OOP, while using AI to accelerate learning and implementation. · Build real-world Java implementations step-by-step (mini apps + use cases) and learn how to structure code like a professional developer. · Use AI-assisted development with GitHub Copilot to generate boilerplate, autocomplete code, refactor faster, and stay focused on problem-solving.
+Top Learning Outcomes: Write modern Java confidently by mastering core fundamentals + OOP, while using AI to accelerate learning and implementation. · Build real-world Java implementations step-by-step (mini apps + use cases) and learn how to structure code like a professional developer. · Use AI-assisted development with GitHub Copilot to generate boilerplate, autocomplete code, refactor faster, and stay focused on problem-solving.

 Price: $14.99 with coupon / Regular Udemy price: $199.99.
 Applying this coupon saves you $185.00 (93% OFF).